testfairy/docs/docs/03_Android/02_Changelog.md

 ### Version 1.11.34
 Released: 2020-12-09

-* [IMPROVEMENT] Hidden views in view trees are now shown properly.
+* [IMPROVEMENT] Hidden views in view trees improvement.
 * [BUGFIX] Hidden views in dialogs are now blacked out at correct locations in screenshots.

 ### Version 1.11.33